 Recipe:

-Olivia & Friends and Oliver & Pals by Sassafras Lass, Martha Stewart Arial letter stamps
+Stamps: Olivia & Friends and Oliver & Pals by Sassafras Lass, Martha Stewart Arial letter stamps

 Ink: VersaMagic Spring Pansy, Aloe Vera, and Sea Breeze (mixed with another blue), ColorBox chalk ink in orchid pastel and blue lagoon.